In this article

-“Our urban beardsman connect with the brand and the image and are loyal to us.
+“Our urban beardsman connects with the brand and the image and are loyal to us.
 It’s been a riveting experience and we are happy to interact with our clients on a one to one basis.” – Eric Bandholz

 Beardbrand united Beardsmen across the world under its banner and transformed from a $0 to a $120k/month business in just one year.

-Etsy’s founders used to run a web design shop and were working on getcrafty.com for one of their projects, when they discovered the need for a marketplace for handmade crafts.
+Etsy’s founders used to run a web design shop and were working on getcrafty.com for one of their projects when they discovered the need for a marketplace for handmade crafts.

-So, while building Etsy, they reached out to the craft community on getcrafty.com and Craftster.org, which had an even larger userbase.
+So, while building Etsy, they reached out to the craft community on getcrafty.com and Craftster.org, which had an even larger user base.

 By the time they launched, they already had a lot of interest generated among the two platforms, and that helped get the required inventory and start off transactions on Etsy.

 Etsy is now NASDAQ-listed company on the with a yearly revenue of $500 million.